On the smooth transfer for Guo-Jacquet relative trace formulae: Introduction

-In \S5, we will introduce the main issue of the article, that is, the smooth transfer, both for groups and Lie algebras.
-We will explain why Conjecture \ref{conj. fourier} implies Conjecture \ref{conj. smooth transfer}.
-We will also prove the fundamental lemma in the Lie algebra version, which is crucial for our global approach to prove Theorem \ref{thm. half fourier}.
+In \S\ref{section. smooth transfer}, we introduce the main issue of this article, that is, the smooth transfer at the level of symmetric spaces and its Lie algebra version.
+We explain why Theorem \ref{thm. fourier preserve transfer} implies Theorem \ref{thm. partial smooth transfer 2}.
+We also prove the fundamental lemma in the Lie algebra version, which is crucial for our global approach to prove Theorem \ref{thm. fourier preserve transfer}.

-In \S6, to prove Theorem \ref{thm. half fourier}, we will pay more effort on the Fourier transform of orbital integrals.
+In \S\ref{sec: representability}, to prove Theorem \ref{thm. fourier preserve transfer}, we pay more effort on studying the Fourier transform of orbital integrals.
 One of the most important question is to show the representability, that is, the Fourier transform of an orbital integral considered as a distribution can be represented by a locally integrable kernel function.
-We will deal with it in this section.
+We deal with this issue in this section.
 The representability itself is also a fundamental question in harmonic analysis on $p$-adic symmetric spaces.

-The \S7 is devoted to showing limit formulae for kernel functions of the Fourier transform, which is an analogue of \cite[Section VIII]{wa95}.
-We will also construct certain good test functions which are smooth transfers of each other and the Fourier transform of them are also smooth transfers of each other up to a scalar, which is an analogue of \cite[Proposition 8.2]{wa97}.
-Such functions will be used in the later construction of certain global Schwartz functions.
+\S\ref{sec: local calculations} is devoted to showing limit formulae for the kernel functions of the Fourier transform, which is an analogue of \cite[Section VIII]{wa95}.
+We also construct certain good test functions which are smooth transfer of each other and whose Fourier transforms are also smooth transfer of each other up to a scalar.
+This construction is an analogue of \cite[Proposition 8.2]{wa97}.
+Such test functions are used in the later construction of certain global Schwartz functions.